-Powering the IoT infrastructure of the future and the fourth revolution.
+Powering the IoT infrastructure of the fourth revolution.

 If you are interested to receive funding from the Trusted IoT Alliance, please submit a proposal no longer than 500 words, describing: